shaderecker/ansible-pihole/README.md

 ```

 For syncing, `rsync` is used which will only transfer files if they contain changes.
-Changes to `gravity.db` will trigger a docker container restart to pick up the changes.
+Changes will trigger a docker container restart to apply the changes.
-Changes to DNS & CNAME records get picked up on the fly.